Zephyr RTOS Course: Understanding the Fundamentals

 - Memory Management (Heaps, Slabs, Pools)

-- Memory-based interprocess communication
+- Memory-based inter-process communication

 - Creating custom board files